dfinity/motoko/design/guide.md

   * An actor's messages are processed in sequence, so state modifications are always data-race free.

-* Message passing is asynchronous (to hide network lacency).
+* Message passing is asynchronous (to hide network latency).

 * A familiar `async`/`await` constructs enables sequential programming with asynchronous messaging.

-Like most programming lanuages, ActorScript borrows features from others and draws inspirations from Java, C#, JavaScript, Swift, Pony, ML, Haskell.
+Like most programming languages, ActorScript borrows features from others and draws inspirations from Java, C#, JavaScript, Swift, Pony, ML, Haskell.

 # ActorScript Syntax (Sketch)